 The best “last and final price” was given by a representative of El Paso Honda.
 We asked for a final price in our first email.
 The representative, whom we may call Mr. X for convenience, gave us a final price in his first email back to us and did not reduce the price even a penny after that.

-Needless to mention that it was lower than what Edmunds had listed.
+It is unnecessary to mention that it was lower than what Edmunds had listed.
 Besides, El Paso Honda provided complementary mudguards, SolarGuard window tint, and a full tank of gas.

-Our sales-representative, Mr. X, was really a nice person
+Our sales representative, Mr. X, was really a nice person.

 We had six large pieces of luggage with us when we landed at El Paso.
 We landed at 6:30 PM on a July evening.
 Mr. X was very kind to offer us a ride from the airport to the hotel we booked for the night.
 He helped us with the luggage.
 After dropping my wife and son to the hotel, Mr. X and I went to El Paso Honda where he handed over the keys to me.
 The new car was barely driven — two miles.
 We did all the paperwork on loan remotely.
 Mr. X made the transaction smooth.